qsymmachus/resume/resume.md

 At the end of the day, I'm more interested in the problem I'm solving than the tool I'm using to do it.

-* __Used recently__: `Scala/Finagle, Typescript/Node, Thrift, MySQL`
+* __Used recently__: `Go, Scala/Finagle, Kubernetes/Helm, Thrift & gRPC, MySQL`
-* __Used less recently__: `Ruby/Rails, React/Redux, PHP, Scheme, Elixir, Kafka, PostgreSQL`
+* __Used less recently__: `Typescript/Node, Ruby/Rails, React/Redux, PHP, Scheme, Elixir, Kafka, PostgreSQL`

 Being a great engineer requires more than pure technical skills, especially at the senior level.
 Here are some I think are important:

 * __Project management__: I have experience leading technical projects from start to finish.
-I've used scrum, kanban, and XP methodologies.
+I enjoy collaborating with other teams and non-technical coworkers to solve shared problems.
+I also leave my ego out of it.
 * __Why, not just how__: The best code is code that doesn't have to be written.
 I aim to prioritize work that will have the highest impact.
-* __Collaboration__: Engineers work in teams.
-I do my best work when I multiply the impact of my teammates.
+* __Collaboration__: Engineers work in teams – I do my best work when I multiply the impact of my teammates.
+I regularly mentor those who can learn from me, and seek out mentorship from those who can teach me.

 #### Experience

+##### Senior Software Engineer II, Credit Karma 2019/06 – present
+* Twice the power of an ordinary senior software engineer(?)
+* Lead engineer on the dev efficiency team, a group of force multipliers building tools that speed up software development across the company.
+* Currently building powerful and elegant tools that allow teams to manage their service deployments on a Kubernetes cluster.
+  * Blue/green deploys, service scaling, job management, and more through a slick web UI and CLI.

-##### Senior Software Engineer, Credit Karma, 2017/03 – present
+##### Senior Software Engineer, Credit Karma, 2017/03 – 2019/05
-* Building a performant, distributed system for selecting, rendering, and sending notifications.
+* Built a performant, distributed system for selecting, rendering, and sending notifications (email and push notifications).
+* My design tripled notification throughput and daily volume, at half the cost.
-* Lead engineer within the team: I multiply the impact of my team members by
+* Lead engineer within the team: I multiplied the impact of my team members by
   * Spearheading the design of new services,
   * Learning new technologies when needed, and sharing that knowledge with the team,
   * Collaborating with other senior and staff engineers to align company-wide engineering goals.